At a Glance

 You will need to purchase Professional Services to run a focus group with UserTesting.
 Because of this, focus groups are only available on certain subscription plans with Professional Services bundles.

-Based on your required demographics, we'll typically recruit up to three groups of five participants for a webcam or voice-based focus group.
-We'll coordinate with participants to schedule them at a specific time and date.
+Based on your required demographics, we'll typically recruit up to three groups of five contributors for a webcam or voice-based focus group.
+We'll coordinate with contributors to schedule them at a specific time and date.

-Then we'll host an online meeting via Zoom where a UserTesting researcher will navigate your website, prototype, or mockups and share it with the participants while also asking a series of questions based on an agreed-upon moderation script.
+Then we'll host an online meeting via Zoom where a UserTesting researcher will explain* your website, prototype, or mock-ups and share it with the contributors while also asking a series of questions based on an agreed-upon script for moderating.

-During these small, video-based sessions, all participants will share their webcams and participate via live voice conversation.
-The final result includes both a video of the session and the transcript of the participants’ conversation, which will all be available in the platform.
+During these small video-based sessions, all contributors will share their webcams and participate via Live Conversation.
+The final result includes both a video of the session and the transcript of the contributors’ conversations, all of which will be available in the Platform.

 *Note that, unlike with usability tests, contributors are not to navigate to or explore a site or app during a focus group test.
 Instead, the researcher is to clearly explain up front the idea or prototype so that people understand what they are to give their opinions about.

 Need more information on this topic?
 Review these related articles: